Angular Integration

 this.ui = <webix.ui.datatable> webix.ui({

-container: root.nativeElement
+container: this.root.nativeElement

 view:"datatable", autoConfig:true, url:"data.php"